truenas/documentation/content/TrueCommand/TCGettingStarted/InitialConfig.md

 ![AdministrationCAs](/images/TrueCommand/2.2/AdministrationCAs.png "Administration: Certificates")

-The **CA Import** screen allows you to give the CA a name and select if you would like it to be in plain text before you upload it.
+The **CA Import** screen allows name the CA and to select changing it to plain text before you upload it.

 ### Configuration